AxelNennker/IdentityAndConsentManagement/documentation/CAMARA-ICM-examples.md

 ---
 **Note**

-These following examples are only here now to demonstrate extensibility of the diffirent options in requestion `purpose`.
+These following examples are only here now to demonstrate extensibility of the different options in requesting `purpose`.
 Please ignore for now otherwise.

 ---